 The land is layered with soils of sandy clay loam and decomposed granite and receives an extremely low amount of rainfall.
 With incredibly wide diurnal temperate variations, sunny days can be as hot as the mid-90s and then drop down to as low as 30 degrees Fahrenheit at night-time.
 The long ripening days that are cooled by the chilly night air result in wines that are ripe and tannic while retaining much of the grapes’ natural acidity.
 Hence why this area produces some of the most complex Zinfandel that can be found anywhere in the US!

 Top Tasting Rooms: Gold Country

 Renwood Winery – 12225 Steiner Road, Plymouth, California 95669The requested photo source cannot be loaded at this time.
-Error: APINotFoundError Code: 400, this user does not exist
+Error: OAuthAccessTokenException Code: 400, The access_token provided is invalid.

 Stop by and visit this quaint tasting room in the heart of Amador County.
 Open seven days a week from 11:00am to 6:00pm, the tasting room offers several different flights of their wines to taste.
 While Zinfandel is Renwood’s flagship, the winery also features delicious white wines, Italian varietals, and dessert wines.

 Solune Winery – 16303 Jewett Lane, Grass Valley, CA 95945

 Located in the backyard of the charming and historic town of Grass Valley, Solune Winery is a perfect place for a sunny weekend.
 Open Saturday and Sunday from 12:00-5:00pm, the property has a peaceful picnic area for you to bring your lunch and enjoy some tasty wines!